AxOS-project/docs/src/content/docs/get-started/post.md

 ### On Theom

 Theom has a graphical configuration app.
 You can open it by searching for **theom-settings** application in the application launcher.
-The application launcer can be opened by pressing **Super + D**.
+The application launcher can be opened by pressing **Super + D**.

-You can configuire theom using the cli as well by editing the `~/.config/theom/config.toml` file.
+You can configure theom using the cli as well by editing the `~/.config/theom/config.toml` file.

 ## Install apps and packages